 Lynn O'Brien, M.S.S.W. - Licensed Clinical Social Worker and Licensed Marriage and Family Therapist

-Lynn received her BA in Social Work from the University of Wisconsin - La Crosse and her graduate degree in Social Work from the University of Wisconsin - Madison.
+Counselor Lynn received her BA in Social Work from the University of Wisconsin - La Crosse and her graduate degree in Social Work from the University of Wisconsin - Madison.
 She participated in post-graduate studies at the Family Therapy Training Institute here in Milwaukee as she worked to obtain her license in Marriage and Family Therapy.
 She has been at Marquette since 2009.
 Lynn utilizes a competency based approach to counseling; helping clients to focus on their strengths and resiliency as a means to addressing current difficulties.
-Lynn has extensive experience in treating trauma response; especially trauma related to sexual assault and relationship violence.
+Lynn has extensive experience in treating trauma especially trauma related to sexual assault and relationship violence.
+She is currently working on a certification for yoga as a treatment approach for anxiety and depression.
 Lynn enjoys yoga, camping and spending time with her family.

 Post Doctoral Fellow